jaiwant1996/Zipf-law/README.md

 Then run using "python3 zipf.py" command
 Make sure to have the test data files in the same folder as the repo.
 Type the filename when prompted.

+Thanks to the Project Gutenberg for providing free txt novels.